Best clipless pedals 2025: Options for on and off-road use

 Hope two-bolt pedals

-Hope is a bit of an outlier in the off-road pedal market, using its own cleat design and a unique mechanism that looks like the SPD system but uses a dual-sprung mechanism similar to Crankbrothers but offers spring tension adjustment to fine-tune release force.
-Float can be adjusted between 4 or 5 degrees by switching the cleats and Hope includes both sets in the box the pedals.
-We have featured the lightweight Union RC version but Hope also does a couple of platform models for mountain biking.
+Hope is a bit of an outlier in the off-road pedal market, using its own cleat design and a unique mechanism that looks like the SPD system but uses a dual-sprung mechanism similar to Crankbrothers but which offers spring tension adjustment to fine-tune release force.
+Float can be adjusted between 4 and 5 degrees by switching the cleats and Hope includes both sets in the box the pedals.
+We have featured the lightweight Union RC version, but Hope also does a couple of platform models for mountain biking.

 Can I use clipless road pedals off-road?

-How we test the best clipless pedals?
+How we test the best clipless pedals

-For this guide, we tested a whopping 17 clipless pedals that span across both on-road and off-road cycling.
-To provide a well-rounded and varied view of what's available on the market, we tested multiple pedals from the leading manufacturers.
 Testing pedals revolves around two factors, set-up and riding.
-Set-up is a fairly simple process of determining the range of adjustability and taking note of the real-world specs such as weight and platform size.
+Set-up is a fairly simple process of determining the range of adjustability and taking note of the real-world specs, such as weight and platform size.
 The riding portion focuses on how easy it is to engage and disengage from the pedals, shoe stability and power delivery.

 As you already know, testing is the backbone of the tech department at Cyclingnews and we take it seriously.
 Find out more on how we test here.